phucmap85/Quidk-website/README.md

 # Quidk - Text summarization

-Quidk is a summarization website for essays, scientific papers, thesis, web pages,...
+Quidk is a summarization website for essays, scientific papers, thesis, web pages,... brings convenience in learning for students and teachers.